MJOLNIRPackage/MJOLNIR/docs/Tutorials/Instrument/A4Ef.rst

 Calculate A4 and Ef
 ^^^^^^^^^^^^^^^^^^^
-With a virtual representation of the instrument, as explained in the `Instrument <instrument.rst#Build-simple-instrument>`__ tutorial, the first thing is to calcualte the corresponding A4 and Ef values.
+With a virtual representation of the instrument, as explained in the `Instrument <instrument.rst#Build-simple-instrument>`__ tutorial, the first thing is to calculate the corresponding A4 and Ef values.
 This is done by simply accessing the corresponding attributes of the instrument object.
 The instrument needs to have it initialize method called such that it calculates the A4 and Ef values when a wedge has been appended.

 .. code-block:: python
    :linenos: